Ghoulean/BinahBot/rust/ruina_reparser/README.md

 There are a few differences between raw XML and the results of this serialization (that I know of/remember):
 1. Due to limitations with the XML library, a missing element cannot be differentiated with an empty element (e.g. `<Desc></Desc>`, `</Desc>`, and `(empty)` are not differentiated among each other)
-2. Abno of `AbnoPage` is explicitly mentioned
+2. Abno of `AbnoPage` is explicitly demarked using an enum, rather than inferred from the ID
 3. Combat page `ScriptDesc`s omitted
 4. Die `Desc`s omitted
 5. Missing die type (`Detail`) defaults to "slash"